FloncDev/DevFlock/README.md

 # Welcome to my profile!

 ## About me
 Hello!
-My name is GitHub name is DevFlock, But I go as Flonc.
+My GitHub name is DevFlock, But I go as Flonc.
 At the time of writing, I currently have over a years experience but still learning new things.

 ## Languages I know
 Have been doing Python since august 2020 and know the basics of Java, JavaScript, C#, Lua and learning Kotlin.